Dark photon: Motivation

-Observations of gravitational effects that cannot be explained by visible matter alone imply the existence of matter which does not or does only very weakly couple to the known forces of nature.
+Observations of gravitational effects that cannot be explained by visible matter alone imply the existence of matter which does not couple or only very weakly couples to the known forces of nature.
 This dark matter dominates the matter density of the universe, but its particles (if there are any) have eluded direct and indirect detection so far.
 Given the rich interaction structure of the well-known Standard Model particles, which make up only the subdominant component of the universe, it is natural to think about a similarly interactive behaviour of dark sector particles.
 Dark photons could be part of these interactions among dark matter particles and provide a non-gravitational window (a so-called vector portal) into their existence by kinematically mixing with the Standard Model photon.

 Further motivation for the search for dark photons comes from several observed anomalies in astrophysics (e.g., in cosmic rays) that could be related to dark matter interacting with a dark photon.

-Arguably the most interesting application of dark photons arises in the explanation of the discrepancy between the measured and the calculated anomalous magnetic moment of the muon.
+Arguably the most interesting application of dark photons arises in the explanation of the discrepancy between the measured and the calculated anomalous magnetic moment of the muon, although the simplest realisations of this idea are now in conflict with other experimental data.
 This discrepancy is usually thought of as a persisting hint for physics beyond the Standard Model and should be accounted for by general new physics models.
 Beside the effect on electromagnetism via kinetic mixing and possible interactions with dark matter particles, dark photons (if massive) can also play the role of a dark matter candidate themselves.
 This is theoretically possible through the misalignment mechanism.